 The Hispanic population is also going to be a key factor in U.S. employment growth in terms of age.
 About 45% of the Hispanic labor force in 2013 was younger than 35, which compares to about 1/3 of the non-Hispanic workforce.

 With this information in mind, one of the biggest issues employers are facing is how to most effectively manage Hispanic employees, who represent an increasingly growing share of the workplace.
 More specifically, employers are wondering how they can address the training and development needs of their Spanish-speaking and Hispanic employees most effectively.

 The Current State of Training

-- If safety, OSHA or compliance training isn’t effectively delivered to all employees, including those for whom English may be a second language, the risks are huge.
-These risks can include accidents in the workplace, as well as fines and even lawsuits which will be the burden of the company.
+- If safety, OSHA, or compliance training isn’t effectively delivered to all employees, including those for whom English may be a second language, the risks are huge.
+These risks can include accidents in the workplace, as well as fines and even lawsuits which will be a burden to the company.

 - Without proper training, Hispanic employees can become frustrated, and that can lead to high turnover rates for a business.